How To Remove Dip Powder Nails

-- Use acetone-soaked cotton balls and foil
+2. Use acetone-soaked cotton balls and foil

 With a bowl of acetone, the fingers are also soaked in the acetone, which dries out the skin.
 Using the wrapping method, the nail technician limits how much skin is exposed to the acetone.

-Soak the cotton ball in acetone and place it one cotton ball on top of a dip powder nail.
+Soak the cotton ball in acetone and place one cotton ball on top of the dip nails.
 Then take a small square of foil and wrap it around the finger.
 The foil holds the cotton ball in place.

 The acetone penetrates the dip powder and removes it from the nail.
 Repeat the process with all ten fingers.

+Step 4.
 Removing Remaining Dip Powder

 Although the soak-off in acetone removes most of the dip powder, there is always some powder that remains.